KeeganCK/Keegan-Kavanagh-IS24-full-stack-competition-req97073/README.md

 ## Start using docker

 This is the simplest way to start this application.
 From the starting directory simply run ```docker-compose up --build``` to build the images.
 The backend should start on port 3000 (http://localhost:3000) and the frontend should start on port 3001 (http://localhost:3001).
-To stop the docker conatiner run ```docker-compose stop``` and to re-start the app again run ```docker-compose up```
+To stop the docker conatiner hit ```ctrlC``` and to re-start the app again run ```docker-compose up```